 Marybeth Gasman of the Graduate School of Education says, “The data just shows that these institutions are playing this deeply disproportionate role with respect to Blacks in higher education.”

 Penn in the News

-Emily Conant of the Perelman School of Medicine shares her thoughts on 3D technology and mammography.
+George Cotsarelis of the Perelman School of Medicine shares his thoughts on a new indoor tanning law.

-Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School co-authors an op-ed about the unlikeliness of a physician shortage.
+Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School co-writes an op-ed about obesity rates.